 Dawn spent 30 years as an employment relations specialist across New Zealand public sector agencies, including the Department of Maori Affairs, NZ Forest Service, State Services Commission and the Ministry of Defence – where she managed human resources.

 Dawn is primarily interested in achieving better health outcomes for Maori, but recognises the need to ensure that these are achieved in co-operation with all health partners working to achieve better health outcomes for all people.

-Dawn was reappointed to the Board by the Minister of Health in 2016.
+Dawn was reappointed to the Board by the Minister of Health in 2019.

-Stephen spent five years working as a locum at mostly rural Australian hospitals, including a stint as a flying surgeon in Queensland.
+Stephen has served on a number of professional and non-professional committees including as President of the New Zealand Association of General Surgeons.
+He spent five years working as a locum at mostly rural Australian hospitals, including a stint as a flying surgeon in Queensland.